IBM-Swift/TodoList-CouchDB/README.md

   ./config.sh deploy <imageName>
   ```

-  Afterwards, you can ensure PostgreSQL was bound correctly by viewing all credentials for your group
+  Afterwards, you can ensure Cloudant was bound correctly by viewing all credentials for your group

   ```
   cf ic group inspect <imageName>